simplecrawler/simplecrawler/README.md

 `referrerQueueItem` and `callback`. `queueItem` represents the resource to be fetched (or not), and `referrerQueueItem` represents the resource where the new `queueItem` was discovered.
 See the [queue item documentation](#queue-items) for details on their structure.
+The `callback` argument is optional, but if your function takes 3 arguments, simplecrawler will consider it asynchronous and wait for the `callback` to be called.
+If your function takes 2 arguments or less, simplecrawler will consider it synchronous and look at its return value instead.
-The `callback` argument is optional, since fetch conditions were always synchronous before simplecrawler 1.1.0, but this is due to change with the next major release when all fetch conditions will need to call the `callback`.
+**Please note** however, that this flexibility in sync and async behavior is due to change with the next major release when all fetch conditions will need to use the asynchronous API.

 With this information, you can write sophisticated logic for determining which pages to fetch and which to avoid.
 For example, you could write a program that